thwolter/prm-fastapi-aiservice/README.md

 ### OpenMeter Integration Test

-The `tests/integration/test_local_openmeter.py` module exercises a local OpenMeter instance.
-It verifies that a test subject starts with an entitlement of 1000 tokens and demonstrates how token consumption affects the balance and access permissions.
-Ensure the local instance is running and that the connection details match the values in `.env` before running the test.
+The `tests/e2e/test_risk_definition_check_token_consumption.py` module exercises a local OpenMeter instance for token consumption testing.
+It verifies that a test subject with sufficient tokens can access the risk definition check endpoint, while a subject with insufficient tokens is rejected.
+The tests demonstrate how token consumption affects the balance and access permissions.
+Ensure the local instance is running and that the connection details match the values in `.env` before running the tests.

 ## Authentication